Key Insights into the Seven Forex Majors

 NZDUSD INFORMATION

-The NZD/USD or else the ‘Kiwi’ offers good liquidity and tight trading spreads.
-The New Zealand Dollar is a pure commodity currency.
-New Zealand exports include wood, wool, dairy products, meat products, and fisheries.
+NZD/USD, also known as the ‘Kiwi’, offers good liquidity and tight trading spreads.
+The New Zealand Dollar is a pure commodity currency, supported by exports such as wood, wool, dairy products, meat, and fisheries.

 (↑) Historical High: 1.4900 (1973)